ravgeetdhillon/ravgeet-web/content/services/software-engineering.md

 ---
 title: Software Engineering
-promo: Specialized Software Consulting and Development related to Web apps, Mobile apps and DevOps Automation.
+promo: Specialized Software Consulting and Development related to Web apps, Mobile apps, and DevOps Automation.
 ---

 At my workplace, I primarily work with: